TortoiseLegend/Current_Events/README.md

 ## Prototype scope

-The budget applies to the three load branches, not the total consumption of the board and display.
-It is a software-defined limit; adjusting it does not change the USB supply’s physical capacity.
+The budget applies to the three load branches (the board and display's current is ignored).

 The prototype demonstrates priority-based control of small DC loads.
 It does not switch household mains appliances or replace electrical protection.
-Restoration uses estimated demand, so a restored load is measured again to check whether it fits within the budget.
+When restoring a load, demand is estimated and thus a restored load is remeasured to check whether it fits within the budget.

 ## Materials and IDE Used in Prototype
 - Arduino Uno